schmidhorst/synology-autorun/README.md

 You are using everything here at your own risk.
 For issues please use the [issue tracker](https://github.com/schmidhorst/synology-autorun/issues) with German or English language

-# Installation
+# Build and Installation
+* If you want to build the package yourself from the source: Download all files.
+Set the file 'build' in the root folder to executable and run that script to generate the *.spk file.
-* Download the *.spk file from ["Releases"](https://github.com/schmidhorst/synology-autorun/releases), "Assets" to your computer and use "Manual Install" in the Package Center.
+* Or download the *.spk file from ["Releases"](https://github.com/schmidhorst/synology-autorun/releases), "Assets" to your computer.

+Then use "Manual Install" in the Package Center.

 Third Party packages are restricted by Synology in DSM 7.
-Since autorun does require root permission to perform its job an additional manual step is required after the installation.
+Since autorun does require root permission to perform its job an additional manual step is required after the installation before a "Run" can be done successfully.

 SSH to your NAS (as an admin user) and execute the following command:
 ```shell